Need an EPC in Hoddesdon?

 • Listed buildings.

-• Is It Possible To Let A Property Without Having An EPC?
+• Is It Possible To Let A Property Without Having An Energy Performance Certificate?

-No. From April 2020 all rental properties must have a valid EPC recorded on the EPC register.
+No. From April 2020 all rental properties need to have a valid EPC recorded on the EPC register.
 To legally rent a property the energy rating of the EPC must be at least an “E”, or the property must have a valid exemption.

 What Is The Minimum EPC rating to Let A Property?